 For laptops and tablets, yes.
 For desktops, maybe.

 I always buy a three- or four-year warranty on my laptops that includes accidental damage.
 Laptops are meant to be portable, and I take mine everywhere.
 They have the scratches and dents to prove it, and sometimes a hard-enough whack will put even a ThinkPad out of commission.
 I think a three- or four-year warranty that includes accidental damage is a must for any laptop you intend to carry around.

 Desktops are a different story.
-Since all they do is sit in one place, there are few parts likely to break, and fewer still that will be expensive to replace.
-I figure that by the time a hard drive fails or a graphics card burns out, I’ll be just as happy to upgrade that part, anyway.
+Since all they do is sit in one place, the parts aren’t as likely to break, and the parts aren’t all that expensive to replace (on Windows PCs, anyway; Mac desktops can still be pricey to repair).
+I figure that by the time a hard drive fails or a graphics card burns out on a desktop, I’ll be just as happy to upgrade that part, anyway.
 Skip the parts warranty.

 However, depending on how often you find yourself calling tech support now (whether that means Geek Squad or your niece), you might want a warranty that includes general support.
 For example, if you sometimes get hung up getting a printer or scanner to work properly, or you get lost when you accidentally hit a key combination that closes a panel in Outlook, you might want to get something like Dell’s Enhanced Support or Apple’s AppleCare.
 With these, you can just pick up the phone and call someone who can help you solve your problem.

 I’m perfectly happy using Google to answer most of those kinds of questions.
 If you aren’t, it may be worth spending a couple hundred bucks to add a basic warranty.